-Number Clause Name Requirements FSM 15 Product development The organization shall establish, implement and maintain product design and development procedures to ensure that new products or products whose specifications and manufacturing processes have changed are manufactured safely and in accordance with legal and regulatory requirements.
+Number Clause Name Requirements FSM 14.1 Traceability The organization shall establish, implement, and maintain appropriate tracing procedures covering all processes from supplier (at least one step before) to recipient (at least one step after) to ensure product identification.
+These procedures must include procedures (e.g., labeling) to continuously identify the product throughout the manufacturing process and throughout distribution.
+To ensure traceability, at least the following shall be recorded: • Record of all externally procured raw materials (including containers and packaging materials), products, or services • Records to identify batches, semi-finished products, work-in- progress, recycled products, reworked products, finished products and packaging throughout the manufacturing process • Records of all product suppliers and recipients • If the procedure has been updated, record it FSM 14.2 Traceability verification The organization shall verify the documented procedures for implementing and maintaining traceability through traceability test at least once a year to ensure that they are functioning effectively.
+The results of verification shall also be recorded.
+FSM 15 Product development The organization shall establish, implement and maintain product design and development procedures to ensure that new products or products whose specifications and manufacturing processes have changed are manufactured safely and in accordance with legal and regulatory requirements.
 These development procedures shall clearly confirm that the products and services provided conform to specifications, and after identifying all the hazards of food safety, shall include a review to evaluate and approve the adequacy of food safety assurance in the design and development.

-FSM 16 Allergen Management The organization shall develop and implement allergen management plans and maintain them appropriately.
-The plans shall include a risk assessment of allergen crosscontamination and control measures to be implemented to reduce or eliminate the risk of cross-contamination.
-In addition, the plans shall ensure that products that are shipped and sold are labeled according to the allergen labeling regulations in the country where they are to be sold.
+Number Clause Name Requirements FSM 16 Allergen Management The organization shall document and implement allergen management plans and maintain them appropriately.
+The allergen management plans shall include: Control procedures to properly assess the risk of allergen cross- contact and, based on that assessment, reduce, or eliminate the risk of cross-contact.
+Procedures for handling raw materials (including containers and packaging materials), semi-finished products, work in progress, reworked products, and final products to prevent cross-contact with allergens during all processes from manufacturing to shipping.
+Cleaning procedures and verification procedures for areas that come into contact with food Procedures for identifying and displaying allergens that shall be controlled in all processes from manufacturing to shipping The plan shall also ensure that all products containing or potentially containing allergens that are shipped and offered for sale are labeled in accordance with the laws and regulations of the country to which they are expected to be shipped, and appropriate customer requirements.
 FSM 17 Control of Measuring and Monitoring Devices The organization shall identify measuring and monitoring devices that are parameters critical to ensure food safety.
 In addition, the specified equipment and devices shall be calibrated regularly.
-The calibration shall be traceable by the relevant national or international standards and methods.
+This calibration shall be performed in accordance with national or international standards concerned, or by a reasonably accepted traceable method.
+The organization shall take appropriate action when equipment and devices are found to be inaccurate, and these actions shall be recorded.
 FSM 18.1 Product labeling (B-to-C products) The organization shall ensure that all product labels or attached information to enable the safe handling, display, storage, preparation and use of the product in the food supply chain or by the consumer.
 The finished product shall be labeled according to the applicable food regulations in the intended country of sale.
-FSM 18.2 Product labeling (B-to-B products, work in progress, semi-finished products) The organization shall define and implement procedures to provide information, such as on primary processed foods, commercial ingredients, or intermediates in the processing process, so that customers or consumers can be informed about product safety, even if the information is not labeled on or attached to the product.